janl/gigan/README.md

 ## Name

 Gigan is Godzilla's archenemy.
 Jira is the Japanese name for Godzilla.
+Fuck JIRA.